-Section 8.1 How to help make sure that we have accurate information about you
+Section 8.1 How to help make sure that we have accurate information about you for you.
+Because of this, it is very important that you help us keep your information up to date.

 Your membership record has information from your enrollment form, including your address and telephone number.
 It shows your specific plan coverage including your Primary Care Provider.